BREAKING NEWS: February 19, 2014 16:10 ET

 A Cleantech pioneer in BTPS perimeter power wind turbine technology.
 Recognized for developing industry first; Forced Air Recovery (F.A.R.) platform, integrating wind turbines into air handling equipment including evaporative coolers and other mechanical forced air sources for energy recovery.

 COO with Global Clean Energy, Inc. a waste-to-energy conversion solutions company, focusing on using available and developing technologies to convert waste into commercially viable energy, a process the company refers to as Reforming Environmental Salvage into Clean Usable Energy (R.E.S.C.U.E.).
 Responsible for implementing GCE’s stringent aggregation infrastructure model for the alternative fuels industry.

 Active advisory to a number of private equity and venture funds.

 Steven R. Mann has a solid background in renewable energy projects dating back to the mid 1980s.
 At this time, he championed a 3rd-party funded solar technology which allowed condominium communities to leverage solar energy without any upfront investment.
 From this implementation, these communities enjoyed a shared savings program which saved up to 15% on the energy bills.
 Some of those solar systems are still currently in operation.

 Mr. Mann founded MicroEnergies in 2007 to fill the niche of smaller on-site waste-to-energy projects.
 He currently is developing alternative energy projects that would convert waste tires and plastics into fuel and carbon char.
-Mr. Mann has proven his skill in business and leadership at executive levels, through managing over 200 employees, which built a family business into one of the nation’s largest companies in its category.
-He successfully sold the company to private equity in early 2007.
+Mr. Mann has proven his skill in business and leadership at executive levels, through managing over 200 employees, while building the business he founded into one of the nation’s largest companies in its category successfully selling the company to private equity in early 2007.

 GCEI Stock Chart: